Visa Bank Account Validation Merchant Guide

 REST

-Follow these steps to request a Visa bank account validation:
+Follow these steps to request a bank account validation:

-1. Create the request with the required REST API fields.
+1. Create a request with the required and any optional REST API fields.
+Refer to the request and response examples, if needed.

 The value for this field must be set to